manabu-hirano/logdrive/README.md

 ### Prerequisites: formatting HDFS and compiling MapReduce programs

-In the indexing and searching phase, we use Hadoop framework.
-First you need to format Hadoop distributed file system (HDFS).
+In the indexing and searching phases, we use Hadoop framework.
+First you have to format Hadoop distributed file system (HDFS).

     [root@localhost setup]# source ~/.bash_profile
     [root@localhost setup]# hdfs namenode -format